botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 ```

 dbCount counts the entries either for the given database userID or the pattern for database keys.
 Alternatively, you can
-make it count entries as one query by passing in an `sdict` with the keys `userID` for the ID and `pattern` for database
+make it count entries that match both conditions by passing in an `sdict` with the keys `userID` for the ID and `pattern`
-keys that are to be counted.
+for database keys that are to be counted.
+The function returns the number of entries that match the given criteria.

-Please note that this function returns the amount of entries, so to avoid random spam, you'd have to store it into a
-variable.
-Apart from that, this function is very simple to use and might come in handy for a few things.
+`pattern` is a basic PostgreSQL pattern, which we explain further down in the [Patterns](#patterns) section.

 ### dbTopEntries / dbBottomEntries

-These functions return a slice of entry objects, in case of `dbTopEntries` ordered by descending value, in case of
+These functions return a slice of DB entry objects ordered by the value. `dbTopEntries` orders by descending value, and
-`dbBottomEntries` in ascending order.
-You cannot retrieve more than 100 elements in one call - honestly though, 100
-entries in one go is definitely a lot, probably more you would have to actually deal with.
+`dbBottomEntries` by ascending value.
+Both of these are hard-limited to at most 100 entries (for premium as well), and
+this can be limited further with the `amount` argument.

 ```go
 {{dbTopEntries <pattern> <amount> <nSkip>}}
 {{dbBottomEntries <pattern> <amount> <nSkip>}}
 ```

-What's new here are three things: `pattern`, `amount`, and `nSkip.` Let's walk through them one by one.
-For `pattern`,
+Let's walk through these arguments one by one.
+For `pattern`, we use basic PostgreSQL patterns.
-we use basic PostgreSQL patterns, you can read on them further down.
-The `amount` specifies how many entries we want to
+The `amount` specifies how many entries we want to retrieve.
+Lastly, you tell YAGPDB how many entries it should skip
-retrieve.
-Lastly, you tell YAGPDB how many entries it should skip using the `nSkip` argument.
+using the `nSkip` argument.

 Now, to retrieve the value of each entry, we range over the given slice and access the `.Value` field: